Curbside Pickup + Membership Services

 The Library is here for you during this difficult time of social distancing and isolation.
-To help keep you learning and entertained, Hanover Public Library is pleased to announce that curbside pickup of books, movies, and audiobooks will begin the week of June 8.
+To help keep you learning and entertained, Hanover Public Library is pleased to announce that curbside pickup library material is now available.
 To borrow library materials using curbside pickup you must have a Hanover Library card.

 How it Works